stuttrup/Project-13/README1.md

   <dd>`ELK-SERVER: 10.1.0.4`</dd>
 </dl>

-:exclamation:*Note:exclamation: Upon opening these for the first time, make sure you run sudo RedAdmin@10.0.0.5 [5,6,7] or [10.1.0.4] to ensure connection.
+:exclamation:*Note*:exclamation: Upon opening these for the first time, make sure you run sudo RedAdmin@10.0.0.5 [5,6,7] or [10.1.0.4] to ensure connection.
 Say "YES" for allow.*

 <dl>
   <dt>We have installed the following Beats on these machines:</dt>